It was Manchester United’s first European final since that historic night at Wembley in May of 1968 and for many Reds it was just as memorable.

 With almost three sides of the Rotterdam stadium decked out in red, white and black, while bucket hats and baggy jeans were the order of the day for many of the Red Army, as the two sides emerged into the pouring rain it was clear to see that United’s fans vastly outnumbered their Catalan opponents.

-Barcelona had the better of the first half and United were relieved to get back into the dressing room on level terms where they could reorganise with Alex Ferguson deciding to bring on former Barcelona flop Mark Hughes early in the second period in what proved to be an inspired substitution.
+Barcelona had the better of the first half and United were relieved to get back into the dressing room on level terms where they could reorganise with Alex Ferguson knowing he had something of a trump card up his sleeve in former Barca flop Mark Hughes who had something of a point to prove.

-Following a disastrous spell at the Nou Camp in the mid-1980s Hughes had returned to Old Trafford and wasted little time in showing his former employers just what he was capable of by opening the scoring on the 67th minute as he helped a goal-bound Steve Bruce header across the line from close range.
+Following a disastrous spell at the Nou Camp in the mid-1980s Hughes had returned to Old Trafford just a couple of years later and wasted little time in showing his former employers just what he was capable of by opening the scoring on the 67th minute as he helped a goal-bound Steve Bruce header across the line from close range.

 But if there was any doubt over who should be credited with the first goal there was absolutely no argument surrounding the second as Bryan Robson’s perfect through-ball sent Hughes through on goal who, after being driven wide of the onrushing ‘keeper, powered the ball home from the tightest of angles to put United 2-0 up.